european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 Based on the Round 5 guidelines, the speed of the exponential decrease is adjusted such that the initial protection (VE) of 98% is reduced to 70% of 98% = 69% after 6 months.

 #### Pessimistic waning of protection against infection

 Based on the Round 5 guidelines, the speed of the exponential decrease is adjusted such that the initial protection (VE) of 98% is reduced to 40% of 98% = 39% after 6 months.

+#### Optimistic (= no) waning of protection against hospitalisation
+The protection against hospitalisation is calculated from the maximum effective antibody levels the agent has ever reached.
+There is no waning.

+#### Pessimistic waning of protection against hospitalisation
+To derive the protection against hospitalisation, we apply waning to the maximum effective antibody level the agent has ever reached.
+We apply an exponential decay function with a half-life of 60 days to this effective antibody level.
+For the time-period, we take the number of days since the last immunisation event.

+The 60 day half-life was calculated based on the ECDC assumption: "6 months median time to transition to 80% of the initial immunity."

 #### Any variation from the scenarios as specified